bnogaret/brackets-python-jedi/README.md

 * Better sorted list (variable first, then function ...)
 * Use child_process.spawn rather than temp file ?
 * Should I really include directly Jedi ?
+* Add color for proposition (as JS hint in Brackets)